Monster Kingdom: Jewel Summoner: Reception

 The game's art style and visuals were praised.
 X-Play said "The monsters [sic] designs here are creative, detailed takes on all kinds of different well-known fantasy archetypes."
-GameZone's reviewer said "The monster details are very good, as is the majority of the artwork", and IGN noted that "Each of the characters also gets nice, crisp art for the conversational scenes."
+GameZones reviewer said "The monster details are very good, as is the majority of the artwork", and IGN noted that "Each of the characters also gets nice, crisp art for the conversational scenes."
 Game Informer, however, mocked the character design, stating "...each of the major heroes has some kind of glaring aesthetic blunder to make fun of.
-From the biggest faux-hawk in history to tan lines that Itagaki would be ashamed to put on one of his characters, there’s at least some shallow amusement to be had by mocking these hapless digital rejects."
+From the biggest faux-hawk in history to tan lines that Itagaki would be ashamed to put on one of his characters, there's at least some shallow amusement to be had by mocking these hapless digital rejects."